KingIronMan2011/pixelhubhost-website/README.md

 ## 🌐 Website Features

-- **Multilingual Support**:
+- **Multilingual Support**
   Available in English, German, Portuguese, French, and Italian.
+  Additional languages can be added by creating new translation files in [src/config/languages](./src/config/languages).

-- **Modern Design**:
+- **Modern Design**
-  Responsive, clean, and user-friendly interface.
+  Responsive, clean, and user-friendly interface, with a dark-theme toggle.

-- **Service Info**:
+- **Service Info**
-  Detailed descriptions of hosting plans, features, and company mission.
+  Detailed descriptions of hosting plans, features, and our company mission.

-- **Integrated Contact Options**:
+- **Integrated Contact Options**
-  Quick access to support via Discord, WhatsApp, and email.
+  Quick access to support via Discord, WhatsApp, and Email.

-- **Legal & Policy Pages**:
+- **Legal & Policy Pages**
-  Includes Privacy Policy, Terms of Service, and Legal pages.
+  Includes Privacy Policy, Terms of Service, Legal disclaimers, and other necessary documentation.

+- **Maintenance/Construction Mode**
+  An “Under Construction” page can be shown during maintenance or service downtime.

 ---